COLLEGE OF MEDICINE

 A Day in the Life of a Medical Student

 College students who are interested in applying to MUSC's College of Medicine may participate in this program.
 Interested students are paired with current medical students for the day and engage in all activities with their hosting medical student.
 This includes attending class, small groups, student led activities and social activities.
 The day is contingent upon the hosting medical student's schedule.
-Any student interested in taking advantage of this opportunity must contact the Manager of Recruitment and Diversity Education two weeks prior to scheduling a visit for one the specific dates provided below:
+Any student interested in taking advantage of this opportunity must contact the Manager of Recruitment and Diversity Education.

 A Day in the Life Registration: https://secure.jotform.us/form/30215418276147